 To the parents/guardians of Gunderson High School Athletes:

-As the Athletic Director, I would like to welcome you to the Gunderson High School Department of Athletics.
-I look forward to getting to know you as you progress through our athletic programs.
+As the Athletic Director, I would like to welcome you and your family to the Gunderson High School Athletics program.
+I look forward to getting to know you and your family during your time with our athletics program.

-Did you know that research shows that the greatest influence upon our student athletes is NOT the coach?
-By far, you as a parent or guardian have the greatest influence upon your child.
-Research has shown that parents can influence a child’s motivation, perceived competence and their enjoyment of the sport.
+Did you know that research shows that the utmost influence upon our student-athletes is NOT the coach?
+By far, you as a parent or guardian have the greatest influence on your student-athlete.
+Research has shown that parents can impact a student athlete’s motivation, perceived competence, and their enjoyment of the sport.
 The feedback and behavior of a parent will affect how long an athlete stays involved in a sport and how the athlete perceives their abilities.
-I am asking all Gunderson High School parents and guardians to take a positive approach to your child’s upcoming season.
-Provide a motivational climate prior to, during and after all games.
-You will be amazed with the results.
+I encourage all Gunderson High School parents and guardians to be supportive and positive with your student-athlete during their upcoming season.
+Provide a non-judgmental space where your student-athlete can feel comfortable expressing the ups and downs they experience as a Gunderson Athlete.
+You will be amazed by the results.

-As a parent, you have a right to understand what expectations are placed on your child.
+As a parent, you have a right to understand what expectations are placed on your student-athlete.
 This begins with clear communication from the coach of the respective team.
-Communication from your child’s coach that your should expect is:
+Communication from your student athlete’s coach that you should expect is:

 - Philosophy of the coach

 - Location and times of practices and events

 - Team requirements and expectation

 Communication that coaches can expect from the parents/guardians: